 Graco is a leading manufacturer of all things baby, including car seats.
 In the quest for the best car seat, the Graco Extend2Fit and the Graco Milestone are both very popular car seats.
 How do they compare?
 Which is the best choice for YOU?

 While they are both quality car seats with great safety standards, there are some noticeable differences between them.
-For parents that are looking for a car seat with extended rear facing capabilities, the Graco Extend2Fit would be the best choice.
+For parents that are looking for a car seat with extended rear facing capabilities, the Graco Extend2Fit would be the best choice and is among the top car seats.
 Here’s why!

 It can accommodate rear facing all the way until 50 lbs which is at the very least until 4 or 5 year old.
 After that, it is a harnessed forward facing seat until 65 pounds.
 It’s one of the few car seats on the market with these long extended ranges!

 - Graco Extend2Fit Unique Features